heraldo-sv/AnyChart-Qlik/README.md

 Click “Choose File” in the popup and navigate to the folder that was downloaded, select it, then click “Import”.

 ## Chart Editor
 Chart Editor is an out-of-the-box chart generator and editor integrated with AnyChart Qlik Extension.
 Chart Editor has an intuitive user interface and provides access to more than [70 chart types](https://www.anychart.com/features/#chart-types) including Gantt Charts, Stock Charts, and Geo Maps.
-To learn more, visit [Chart Editor](https://www.anychart.com/products/chart_editor/) product page.

 <table>
     <tr>